Personal work – X100S & The British Museum

 Fuji X100S reportage

 This Fuji, looks like a retro rangefinder.
 It’s small, light and has a fast fixed lens that is the equivalent of a 35mm f2.
 A converter attached to the lens changes it into a 28mm equivalent and soon I’ll get hold of what I’ve been waiting for this past year, a converter to replicate the 50mm field of view.
 A leaf shutter means it is silent and I mean really silent.
-You have to check the lcd screen on the back sometimes to check you did take a photo when the ambient noise levels are high.
-The sensor is astonishing for it’s size.
-There are rumours that a forthcoming X200 could be full frame.
+You have to check the LCD screen on the back sometimes to see thatyou did take a photo when the ambient noise levels are high.
+The sensor is astonishing for its size.
+There are some rumours that a forthcoming X200 could be full frame.
 There is every chance Fuji could hit it out of the park with that.
 I have the X-E2 and X-T1 cameras too – it’s a system that is progressing very quickly.
 The ‘big boys’ like Canon and Nikon need to look out!

-Chuck - Great photos!
+1. Great photos!
 And I do also love my x100s.

-Dave - Nice shooting Martin.
+2. Nice shooting Martin.
 I use an x100s too and couldn’t agree more about how nice it is to use.
 I really like you thoughtful approach to capturing a young boys view point.
 Your use of differential focus adds greatly to the creative quality of your work.
 Nicely judged exposure and contrast.
 Great stuff.

-Daniel - Terrific photos!
+3. Terrific photos!

 It seems you have no trouble at all with the x100s AF.
 About the first shot, did you pre-focus on the statue and had your kid walk into the frame, or was it shot by focussing and recomposing?